 A Primary Employer is a company responsible for paying for a cardholder’s annual subscription to the RIW System which enables the company to create/employ the cardholder and edit all areas of the cardholder’s profile.

-A Project Administrator is the person who can be appointed to assist with the administration requirements of setting up and maintaining a project including its sites and zones.
+A Project Admin is the person who can be appointed to assist with the administration requirements of setting up and maintaining a project including its sites and zones.

 The ‘Quick Response’ code on a cardholder’s physical or virtual card that when scanned provides the Access Controller or Spot Checker access to view a cardholder’s profile.

 Any individual who is issued a Rail Industry Worker card including without limitation any employees, agents, officers, contractors (or employees, officers or contractors of those contractors) or invitees (or employees, officers or contractors of those invitees) of the ARA or the ARA’s Members.